7.5 MAMA Operation and Feasibility Considerations

 Figure 7.24: Flat-Field Features in a MAMA Spectrum.

-The STIS echelle E140H spectrum O66P01020 of HD 24534 is shown for the wavelength range covering the overlap between spectral orders = 332 (solid line) and = 333 (dotted line).
+The STIS echelle E140H spectrum dataset O66P01020 of HD 24534 is shown for the wavelength range covering the overlap between spectral orders = 332 (solid line) and = 333 (dotted line).
 A number of weak features appear in only one of the two spectral orders, indicating that these are detector artifacts rather than real features in the stellar spectrum.

 Observing strategies for achieving spectral S/N higher than ~100:1 are discussed in Chapter 12.
 For echelle mode spectra, observers may want to consider the use of the FP-SPLIT slits, or use multiple CENWAVE settings with overlapping wavelength ranges; for first-order mode observations, they may wish to dither the target along the slit.